 You can use the Intercom key to automatically connect with a remote extension for outgoing calls, and to answer an incoming intercom call.

-Note: For more information about the Intercom feature, see "Using Intercom Functionality" on page 142.
+Note: For more information about the Intercom feature, see "Using Intercom Functionality".

 Configuring an Intercom Key Using the Mitel Web UI